somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 }
 ```

 For the time being, we're not doing any transformation.
-Still, going forward, we can use the title of the products for similar group products, which will eventually help us recommend prices.
+Still, in the future, we can use the title of the products to cluster similar products, which will eventually help us recommend prices.

 ## Order Validator Service
 The sales data comes in JSON format, is passed through a validator, and then transformed.
 The schema of the incoming JSON is as follows -